lslezak/yast-container/README.md

 ### Executing commands

-Similarly to the package management, it is important to know where the executed command is available and where it needs run.
+Similarly to the package management, it is important to know where the executed command is available and where it needs to run.

 - Run the command in the container (e.g. `fdisk` can be used from a container and does not need access to the host files)